 11.6.2 not to bring claim, in competition with the Bank, against the Beneficiary or any third party that has guaranteed any of the Beneficiary’s debts to the Bank, including any portion of the Guaranteed Sums;

 11.6.3 neither to claim nor to prove bankruptcy, liquidation, compromise, or other payment settlement, in connection with the Beneficiary or in connection with any third party that has guaranteed to the Bank any of the Beneficiary’s debts to the Bank, including any portion of the Guaranteed Sums, except for the need to reserve the right to claim its debt, provided any payment, distribution, or benefit whatsoever that shall be received by force of or in connection therewith shall be paid or transferred to the Bank immediately, and as long as such is neither paid nor transferred as aforesaid, it shall be held in trust by the Mortgagor for the Bank.
-(For this purpose, the Promissory Note shall constitute a trusteeship agreement in respect of the foregoing.)
+(For this purpose, the Promissory Note shall constitute a trusteeship agreement with respect to the foregoing.)

 All of which, until the Bank receives the entire sum that the Beneficiary owes or shall owe it, including sums that are not part of the Guaranteed Sums, and the entire sum that the Bank is or shall be owed by any third party that guaranteed to it any of the Beneficiary’s debts to the Bank as aforesaid.